AndersDJohnson/express-rest-resource/README.md

     DELETE  /:id    ->  remove

 This router can be mounted at any path in your [express] app.
-Routes behave RESTfully - responding with meaningfull HTTP status codes, validating accepts and content types, etc.
+Routes behave RESTfully - responding with meaningful HTTP status codes, validating accepts and content types, etc.

 ## Database dependency
 For modularity, a database implementation is not built-in.